-Finally, to bring additional insights about the role of mechanoresponse on the macroscopic scale (technical details in Appendix D), we investigate the structure of tissues supporting the homeostatic state.
-On glass and on hard gels, colonies are radially symmetric (Fig. 3a), and the H{PL} state develops in the center (flat segment of the density profiles in top panels of Fig. 3b).
+Finally, to bring additional insights about the role of mechanoresponse on the macroscopic scale (technical details are given in Appendix D), we investigate the structure of tissues supporting the homeostatic state.
+On glass and on hard gels, colonies are radially symmetric [Fig. 3(a)], and the H{PL} state develops in the center [flat segment of the density profiles in top panels of Fig. 3(b)].

-In the radial direction, after the H{PL} state and towards to tissue outer rim, three more compartments are reported.
-We designate these compartments C_1 , C_2 and C_3 .
-The large C_1 compartment is characterized by cells which become motile, divide and their density continuously drops until the C_2 compartment.
-The appearance of the latter is characterized by a change of curvature of the density profile (Fig. 3b,e).
-In C_2 the cell density increases, while the basal actin shows stronger signal denoting stronger adhesion to the substrate compared to neighboring C_1 and edge C_3 compartment.
-Compartment C_3 consists of a large number of cells that transiently adopt the phenotype of leader-cells [55] with extended lamellipodia (see Fig. 15).
-Cells in C_3 commonly exchange their neighborhood, while the average speed of cells saturates (see Fig. 13).
+With increasing radius, after the H{PL} state and towards the tissue's outer rim, three more compartments are reported.
+We designate these compartments C_1 , C_2 , and C_3 .
+The large C_1 compartment is characterized by cells that become motile and divide, and their density continuously drops until the C_2 compartment.
+The appearance of the latter is characterized by a change of curvature of the density profile [Figs. 3(b), 3(c), and 3(e)].
+In C_2 , the cell density increases, while the basal actin and paxillin show a